thunderbird/developer-docs/thunderbird-development/building-thunderbird/linux-build-prerequisites.md

 hg clone https://hg.mozilla.org/comm-central comm/
 ```

+### Create `mozconfig` file

+This step will need to be performed if you manually checked out the code and performed the bootstrap, and it will covered in the next section you follow, [Building Thunderbire](./#build-configuration).

 ## Mach Bootstrap
 In the `source` directory run the following command to get additional dependencies needed to install Thunderbird: